TRoYHD/SyncMe-Coding-Challenge-ServerlessAPIforWooCommerce/README.md

-# WooCommerce Categories Sync Service
+# WooCommerce Categories Sync Service Serverless API

 This project provides a serverless solution for synchronizing WooCommerce product categories with AWS DynamoDB.
 It uses AWS Lambda functions to handle category imports, storage, and management through a REST API.